sfarrens/jekyll_tutorial/README.md

 Now that you know how to make and deploy a basic website you will probably want to personalise it to fit your needs and taste.

-The easiest way to get started is by using theme.
+The easiest way to get started is by using a theme.

 ### Jekyll themes

 The default theme in Jekyll is [Minima](https://github.com/jekyll/minima) (which was used for the first example), but there are huge number of [Jekyll themes](http://jekyllthemes.org/) available online.

-#### Changing theme offline
+#### Changing theme locally

 If you want to try out a different theme locally you need to update the value of `theme` in `_config.yml`.
 You also need to update your `Gemfile` to download the theme by adding `gem <THEME_NAME>`.